Business report > Business and financial review

 Also in the interests of value-oriented management, Group-relevant projects are tracked over the long term following project completion and the achievement of objectives is evaluated.
 To this end, a controlling report is presented twice annually to the Group Executive Board for discussion by this body.

 Strategic success factors

 The success of the Geberit Group is based on a series of success factors.
 The most important are:

-- an innovative product range, developed in accordance with customer needs
+- an innovative and comprehensive product range, developed in accordance with the needs of the customers,

-- a lean, high-performance organization with optimized processes
+- and a lean, high-performance organization with optimized processes.

 Geberit has made the setting of standards in sanitary technology worldwide its goal and aims to entrench these standards in the long term by acting sustainably.
 This approach is to be reflected among other things in sales growth that outstrips the industry average.
 Basically, Geberit is aiming to achieve its sales targets while at the same time maintaining its industry leadership in terms of profitability and the ability to generate high cashflows.
 Additional growth through acquisitions has not been ruled out.
 However, any potential acquisition will have to satisfy strict strategic and financial criteria.
 In the medium-term, average currency-adjusted sales growth of 4 to 6% and an operating cashflow margin of between 23 and 25% should be achieved annually.

 Medium-term contributions to growth are to come from standard business activities, organic growth initiatives (OGIs), new product launches and from the Geberit AquaClean business.
 Overall, around one-third of growth should result from newly launched products and from Geberit AcquaClean.